MariaF7117/MariaF7117.github.io/README.md

 ![](/src/img1.png)

-Click on New File and make a .php page.
-I will name mine
+Click on New File and make a .yml file titled the following

+docker-compose.yml

+In this tutorial we will not be covering docker or .yml and the science behind it, but we will need to use it, so copy this code and paste it into your new .yml file you just created.
+This will allow us to use the localhost on your web browser and access mariabd through a website called PHPmyAdmin.